SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Methodology

-\paragraph{FDR Control.} Our objective is to calibrate $\hat{\lambda}$ such that the error rate among the accepted LLM judgments is statistically bounded.
+\paragraph{False Discovery Rate (FDR) Control.} Our objective is to calibrate $\hat{\lambda}$ such that the error rate among the accepted LLM judgments is statistically bounded.
 Let $y^*$ denote the ground truth label.
 We define the selection indicator $S(x, \lambda) = \mathbb{I}(s(x) \leq \lambda)$ and the error indicator $E(x) = \mathbb{I}(\hat{y} \neq y^*)$.
+Borrowing terminology from multiple-testing, we refer to the selection-conditioned error rate as the false discovery rate (FDR), i.e., the expected fraction of incorrect judgments among those the judge accepts.
 To control the test-time FDR marginally, we bound the ratio of expected errors to expected selections:

-This formulation guarantees that the judge model maintains a guaranteed error rate (e.g., $\le 5\%$ error for $\alpha=0.05$) across the distribution of queries.
+This formulation ensures that the judge maintains a bounded error rate (e.g., $\le 5\%$ error for $\alpha=0.05$) across the distribution of queries.
 Crucially, this statistical validity holds regardless of the model's intrinsic capability as long as the calibration and test data are exchangeable.